danielmoi/vim-tute/05-vimrc.md

-# Configure Vim
+# Vimrc

-Let's set up Vim to load with a custom configuration.
-We will be able to setup options (and a slew of other things) to be loaded each time Vim opens.
+Let's set up Vim to load with a configuration file.

+This will allow us to set options (and a slew of other things) to be loaded each time Vim opens.

 --------------------------------------------------------------------------------
-## Configuration file Part 1
+## Configuration directory
 Whilst the configuration file for Vim lives at `~/.vimrc`, Neovim uses `~/.config/nvim/init.vim`.

 This is because Neovim supports something called XDG configuration - it uses the configuration